Portstewart Strand and Barmouth Wildlife Reserve:

 Between Portstewart and the mouth of the River Bann lies the golden sands and domineering sand dunes of Portstewart Strand.
 This area of natural beauty and of scientific interest is owned and managed by the National Trust.

 A year round mecca for holiday makers, Portstewart Strand holds the prestigious Blue Flag award for the management, cleanliness and quality of water and it is also one of the few remaining beaches in Ireland where cars still have access and permission to drive onto the beach- perfect for families who wish to picnic on the golden shores.
-In addition to this, it has also won the Seaside award for 2013.
+In addition to this, it has also won the Seaside Award again in 2014 .

 The beach attracts a range of visitors wishing to partake in activities such as, surfing, swimming, horse riding and scenic walks on the way marked nature trails with excellent views of the North Coast.

 Visitors to the beach will benefit from new toilets, external showers and improved first aid facilities.
 A new shop will enable visitors to pick up accessories for the beach, such as bucket and spade or games to play, or a souvenir to take home with them.
 All income generated from the shop will go towards the conservation of this special area.